cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 `Right-side swap`: a token exchange that specifies the desired quantity to be purchased.

-`Pool State`: the invariant value of a liquidity pool which is derived from the token balances and weights inside.
+`Pool State`: the invariant value of a liquidity pool which is derived from its token balances and weights inside.

 ### Desired Properties